ctsmedia/contao-phpbb-bridge-bundle/README.md

         CtsmediaPhpbbBridgeBundle:
             resource: "@CtsmediaPhpbbBridgeBundle/Resources/config/routing.yml"
     ```

+3. Go to module subfolder `contaoroot/vendor/ctsmedia/contao-phpbb-bridge-bundle/src/Resources/phpBB/ctsmedia/contaophpbbbridge` and run `composer install`
+This will install a needed http library to communicate with contao. phpbb is currently not able to install module dependencies by itself.
+In release versions we will pre compile the dependencies for phpbb

-3. Login to the Contao Backend and create a Page of type 'PhpBB Forum Site' and configure it appropriate.
+4. Login to the Contao Backend and create a Page of type 'PhpBB Forum Site' and configure it appropriate.
 You'll get some log messages of something fails / succeeds.
 Important is the alias and path to the forum.
 The Bridge module will create a symlink to it so you can access the forum right on.

-4. Once Contao has made the link to forum login to the admin panel of phpbb and activate the contao extension under `Customize -> Manage Extensions`
+5. Once Contao has made the link to forum login to the admin panel of phpbb and activate the contao extension under `Customize -> Manage Extensions`
 If the module doesn't appear, purge the cache (`General -> Find 'Purge the cache' and click Run now`)

-5. At this moment the bridge is already capable of synching your countao frontend login with phpbb.
+6. At this moment the bridge is already capable of synching your countao frontend login with phpbb.
 To sync also the logins made via the phpbb forums you've to enable the bridge auth provider.
 Goto `General -> Authentication` in the Adminpanel and choose *Contao* in the select feld.
 If this entry doesn't appear yet, purge the cache (`General -> Find 'Purge the cache' and click Run now`)